shuttle-hq/shuttle-examples/actix-web/clerk/README.md

 ## How to use this template

-Clone this template with `cargo shuttle init --from shuttle-hq/shuttle-examples --subfolder actix-web/clerk`.

 Sign up at clerk.com, go to the dashboard and create an application with the sign-in options you prefer.

 Get the `CLERK_SECRET_KEY` secret and put it in `backend/Secrets.toml`.